nhan0504/Learn-Computer-Structure/Computer-hardware.md

 # Hardware component
+- 7 fundamental components:
+    - Case
+    - Power supply
+    - Motherboard
+    - CPU
+    - RAM
+    - Hard disk
+    - Graphic card
 - **Case:** Houses other hardware component
 - **Power supply:** Supply power to all other components in the computer system
 - **Motherboard:** The backbone of the computer system.
 Other components plug in to the motherboard
 - **CPU (Central Processing Unit):** Perform functions, calculations and executing commands.
-Performance measure
+    - Performance measure
         - Clock speed(Ghz): How many clock cycles per second
         - Core: Multi core and hyper-threading (quad-core, 6-core, 8-core)
+    - Steps of operation:
+        - Fetch: Retrieve an instruction from program memory
+        - Instruction decoder: Instruction is broken up into parts that have significance to other portions of the CPU
+        - Execute: Various portions of the CPU, such as the ALU (Arithmetic Logic Unit) and the FPU (Floating Point Unit) are to perform the operation
+        - Writeback: Writes the results of the execute step to some form of memory
+- **ROM (Read-only memory):** Firmware are loaded from ROM.
+Firmware is a computer program that is embedded in a hardware device (Eg: microcontroller)
 - **RAM (Random access memory):** Storage is cleared when computer powered-down.
 Stores programs and files currently in use -> Faster access and reading.
 Different types include: writable vs. read-only, static vs. dynamic, volatile vs. non-volatile, etc.

 - **Hard drive:** Long-term digital storage.